oleksiikolomiietssnapp/swift-coverage-action/README.md

 | 1 | CoreLibrary | 58 | **89.66%** |
 | 2 | UtilsLibrary | 77 | **49.35%** |

+## PR Comment Management

+Each job posts a uniquely identified comment that **only deletes its own previous comments**.
+Multiple jobs (e.g., matrix configurations) can post comments simultaneously without interfering with each other.

 ## Inputs

 | Input | Default | Description |